What Are the Benefits of Installing an EV Home Charger? Here’s Everything You Need to Know

 Why Choose Western Sierra Electric Inc.?

-With deep knowledge of local codes, permits, and utility interconnection in Sierra County and surrounding areas, Western Sierra Electric Inc. ensures a smooth, safe, and incentive-optimized installation.
+With deep knowledge of local codes, permits, and utility interconnection in El Dorado County and surrounding areas, Western Sierra Electric Inc. ensures a smooth, safe, and incentive-optimized installation.
 We stay current with federal and state rules so you don’t have to.
 Whether a homeowner is adding a charger or upgrading service panels for future needs, we’re here to get it done right.

 Ready to get started?
 Call us today at 530-644-5938.